reuk/wayverb/readme.md

-* why don't waves propagate down in the vault model?
-* how should boundary conditions be modelled?

 TODO
 ====

-* precompute node linkages for iterative tetrahedral mesh
-* fix the mesh boundary finder because everything's gone to whack
-* try dumping the triangles that are used for the boundary testing and then plotting them
+* try to implement the waveguide algorithms using two buffers rather than three
+* sort out boundary conditions
+* work out how to do mic modelling or hrtf (multichannel)